ExaWorks/job-api-spec/specification.md

 for `jobStatus2` to be returned by a call placed prior to a call that returns `jobStatus1` if both calls are placed from the same thread or if a proper memory barrier is placed between the calls.

 Furthermore, implementations must, to the extent possible, simulate missing states.
-For example, if the implementation polls a LRM queue infrequently enough such that the active state of a job is skipped between two polling rounds, the job would otherwise appear to have jumped from a `QUEUED` state to a `COMPLETED` state.
+For example, if the implementation polls a LRM queue infrequently enough such that the active state of a job is skipped between two polling rounds, the job would appear to have jumped from a `QUEUED` state to a `COMPLETED` state.
 However, implementations can introduce a synthetic `ACTIVE` state change.